 Qlik Associative Engine

 Qlik Analytics Platform offers direct access to the Qlik Associative Engine (QAE).
-The engine is the 2nd generation of the proven and patented engine technology-powered Qlik products for the last decade.
+The engine is the 2nd generation of proven and patented engine technology-powered Qlik products for the last decade.
 It offers dynamic calculations and associative data indexing that empower people to naturally explore data, allowing them to see all the connections in their data.
 The associative data indexing exposes relationships in complex, multi-source data sets that would be hidden in hierarchical or query-based approaches.

 Qlik Sense Supporting Services